-The U.S. has enacted and implemented wide-ranging patent reform legislation.
-The U.S. Supreme Court has ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances or weakening the rights of patent owners in certain situations.
-In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
-Depending on actions by the U.S. Congress, the federal courts and the USPTO, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce patents that we have licensed or that we might obtain in the future.
-Similarly, changes in patent law and regulations in other countries or jurisdictions or changes in the governmental bodies that enforce them or changes in how the relevant governmental authority enforces patent laws or regulations may weaken our ability to obtain new patents or to enforce patents that we have licensed or that we may obtain in the future.
-For example, the complexity and uncertainty of European patent laws have also increased in recent years.
-In Europe, in June 2023, a new unitary patent system was introduced, which will significantly impact European patents, including those granted before the introduction of the system.
-Under the unitary patent system, after a European patent is granted, the patent proprietor can request unitary effect, thereby getting a European patent with unitary Effect (a "Unitary Patent").
-Each Unitary Patent is subject to the jurisdiction of the Unitary Patent Court ("UPC").
+In addition, on March 6, 2024, the SEC finalized new rules for public companies that enforce them or changes in how the relevant governmental authority enforces patent laws or regulations may weaken our ability to obtain new patents or to enforce patents that we have licensed or that we may obtain in the future.
+For example, the complexity will require, among other things, climate-related disclosures and uncertainty of European patent laws have also increased in recent years.
+In Europe, in June 2023, a new unitary patent system was introduced, which will significantly impact European patents, including those granted before the introduction analysis of the system.
+Under the unitary patent system, after a European patent is granted, the patent proprietor can request unitary effect, thereby getting a European patent with unitary Effect (a "Unitary Patent") impact of climate-related issues on our business strategy, results of operations, and financial condition (the "SEC Climate Disclosure Rules").
+Each Unitary Patent is subject The new rules require disclosure of, among other things and to the jurisdiction extent material, our climate-related risks and opportunities, greenhouse gas emissions inventory, climate-related targets and goals, and financial impacts of physical and transition risks.
+Subsequently, in April 2024, the Unitary Patent Court ("UPC").
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation.
-Patents granted before the implementation of the UPC will have the option of opting out of the jurisdiction of the UPC and remaining as national patents in the UPC countries.
-Patents that remain under the jurisdiction of the UPC may be potentially vulnerable to a single UPC-based revocation challenge that, if successful, could invalidate the patent in all countries who are signatories to the UPC.
-We cannot predict with certainty the long-term effects of the new unitary patent system.
+Patents granted before the SEC issued an order staying implementation of the UPC will have SEC Climate Disclosure Rules pending the option resolution of opting out certain challenges.
+Knotholes, our legal, accounting, and other compliance expenses may increase significantly, and compliance efforts may divert management time and attention as we prepare for the potential implementation of the jurisdiction SEC Climate Disclosure Rules, and such expenses, efforts and diversions of the UPC management time and remaining as national patents in the UPC countries.
+Patents that remain under the jurisdiction of the UPC attention may be potentially vulnerable even greater if the SEC Climate Disclosure Rules ultimately go into effect.
+We may also be exposed to legal or regulatory action or claims as a single UPC-based revocation challenge result of these new regulations.
+Separately, the SEC has also announced that it is scrutinizing existing climate-change related disclosures in public filings, increasing the potential for enforcement if successful, the SEC were to allege our existing climate disclosures are misleading or deficient.
+All of these risks could invalidate the patent in all countries who are signatories to the UPC.
+We cannot predict with certainty the long-term effects of the new unitary patent system, have a material adverse effect on our business, financial position, and/or stock price.